LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/viewmodels.rst

    ViewModels are views designed to specifically be used in models.

-.. ans: False, ViewModels are models!
+.. ans: False, ViewModels are models designed to be used in views!